 Many other benefits come with eCommerce SEO, but these are some of the most common and impactful.
 As you can see, SEO is well worth the time and effort – it can really help to take your business to the next level.

-Best Practices: Site Optimizations to Improve eCommerce Rankings
+eCommerce SEO Best Practices: Site Optimizations to Improve Your eCommerce SEO

 Now that we’ve covered the basics of eCommerce SEO and discussed some of the benefits, it’s time to get into the nitty-gritty: site optimizations to improve rankings.
 These are specific eCommerce SEO best practices that you can implement to improve your store’s visibility in SERPs.